thanlong/VMOSPro_RootXposed_Terminal/README.md

 This tool simply does these jobs.

-Root: Push `su` binary to `/system/xbin` so that it can grant root permission to any app that call `su` command.
+Root: Push `su` binary to `/system/xbin` and launch daemon by `/system/xbin/su --daemon` command so that it can grant root permission to any app that call `su` command.

 Xposed: Run script to replace some files in system include `app_process`